 A neighbourhood staple, Left Field Brewery has been around since 2013.
 This small, family-owned operation is tucked away off Greenwood Avenue and is often filled with families, neighbours and dogs alike.
 Their line-up of brews is always well rounded with something for everyone; from their well-known Eephus Oatmeal Brown Ale and selection of IPAs, to a seasonal list of different sours and everything in between.

-They offer tours on the weekends at 2pm for $10 (first-come-first-served) that includes a 10-12oz beer.
+If you’re looking to learn about the beer-making process this east end brewery offers tours on the weekends at 1pm for $10 (first-come-first-served) that includes a 10-12oz beer.
 They’re no stranger to pop-up shops, from food vendors like Mama Raty’s Meat Pies and Steam Box Dumplings to Sausage making workshops and Blue Jays Trivia Nights.
 If you’re hoping to enjoy a brew outside this summer, they don’t have a patio but they do open their big garage door and make you feel like you’re in your own backyard.

 Don’t leave without saying hello to the brewery mascot, Wrigley.

 For those of you looking to travel north-east, you’ll find Brunswick Bierworks — and you won’t be disappointed.
 This stunning beer haven is worth the trip.
 They’ve been around for a couple of years but hadn’t opened their 150-seat beer hall until last summer.

 What’s unique about Brunswick is that they contract brew for over 20 local and international brands.
 They help smaller craft breweries, like Ace Hill and Woodhouse Brewing, by brewing and packaging their beer for them.
 The equipment at Brunswick is top-of-the-line and cost a whopping $10 million.
 It’s a sight to be seen.